opentripplanner/OpenTripPlanner/docs/Codestyle.md

 You should use the prettier Maven plugin to reformat the code or run prettier with Node(faster).

-The prettier do NOT format doc and markdown files, only Java code.
-So for other files you should use the _project_ code-style.
+The prettier does NOT format the doc and markdown files, only Java code.
+So, for other files you should use the _project_ code-style.
 It is automatically imported when you first open the project.
 But, if you have set a custom code-style in your settings (as we used until OTP v2.1), then you need to change to the _Project_ Code Style.
 Open the `Preferences` from the menu and select _